Chicago City SC

-Chicago City SC is an American professional youth soccer club based out of Chicago.
+Chicago City Soccer Club is an American professional youth soccer club based out of Chicago.
 The club is focus in youth development, with the men's team playing in USL League Two as a member of the Heartland Division and the women's team playing in the USL W League as a member of the Heartland Division.
-CITY also fields a team in the Midwest Premier League.
+City also fields a team in the Midwest Premier League.

+The club uses several venues across Chicagoland for training and home games, such as Clark Park, Bridgeview Sports Complex, Wells High School, River Park, Comed Rec Center, Montrose & Wilson, and Rauner YMCA.

-Men's team history
+Men's team

+History

 In May 2021, USL League Two announced CITY as its newest team for the 2022 season.
 The team was the third from Illinois to compete in the league's Heartland Division.
 In early 2022 CITY also joined the Midwest Premier League, part of the United States Adult Soccer Association.

 The team's second season in USL saw CITY win the Heartland Division championship for the first time with a regular season record of 11 wins and one loss.
 As the team with the best record that season CITY was also named the 2023 USL League Two regular season champion.
 In the playoffs CITY won its opening match but lost to Flint City Bucks in the conference semifinals.

 CITY qualified for its first U.S. Open Cup in 2024 based on its league results from the previous season.